schuyleresprit/vcl/pages/nonfictionbooks.md

 <div class="col-sm-10">
 <div class="page_title"><h3> Nonfiction</h3></div>

-Represented here are the authors who have written works in Nonfiction.
-Some of these may be texts translated into Nonfiction from other languages.
+Represented here are the the texts in the dataset representative of the genre or category 'Nonfiction'.

 <html>
 <body>